-Or is it due to advances in technology or the reduction in the amount of time available in modern society but there’s no doubt that we will see more indoor golf clubs opening in the next decade.
+Or is it due to advances in technology or the reduction in the amount of time available in modern society there’s no doubt that we will see more indoor golf clubs opening in the next decade?

-We asked ‘Director of Golf‘ Harry Varney at CityGolf in London’s busy square mile, on the benefits of using a Sim and on how the industry will evolve.
+We asked ‘Director of Golf‘ Harry Varney at CityGolf in London’s busy square mile, about the benefits of using a Sim and on how the industry will evolve.

 Indoor Golf – The History…

-The first simulators were very simple and TV based using a joystick or gaming control but as both the software and screen technology developed in the 80’s, it was not long before the handheld games were replaced by the golf mat and golf club.
+The first simulators were very simple and TV based on using a joystick or gaming control but as both the software and screen technology developed in the 80s, it was not long before the handheld games were replaced by the golf mat and golf club.

 Early on, the sensors measured the movement of the hands and fed the information to the video game.
 However, the overall experience was rudimentary, to say the least.